crisicon/import-export-acf/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

+This plugin is a maintained fork of the original project by vanshbordia.
+It enables import and export of ACF field groups, custom post types, and taxonomies using CSV, with enhancements and code reviews maintained by Cris Iconomu and team.
 Import and export ACF field groups, custom post types, taxonomies, and post data with hierarchical relationships in CSV format.

 == Description ==